Neocolonialism: Russia

+Iran

+The Iranian government has been called an example of neocolonialism.
+The motivation for Iran is not economic, but religious.
+After its establishment in 1979, Iran sought to export Shia Islam globally and position itself as a force in world political structures.
+Africa's Muslims present a unique opportunity in Iran's dominance in the Muslim world.
+Iran is able to use these African communities to circumvent economic sanctions and move arms, man power, and nuclear technology.

+Iran exerts its influence through humanitarian initiatives, such as those seen in Ghana.
+Through the building of hospitals, schools, and agricultural projects Iran uses "soft power" to assert its influence in Western Africa.

 Niue

 The government of Niue has been trying to get back access to its domain name, .nu.
 The country signed a deal with a Massachusetts-based non-profit in 1999 that gave away rights to the domain name.
 Management of the domain name has since shifted to a Swedish organisation.
 The Niue government is currently fighting on two fronts to get back control on its domain name, including with the ICANN.
 Toke Talagi, the long-serving Premier of Niue who died in 2020, called it a form of neocolonialism.